Seven top skiers talk about the truth behind how ski poles change your skating

 Q&A

-●What do you keep in mind when using poles?
+●What do you keep in mind when using ski poles?

-Don't grip too tightly, but grip only when you're putting weight on them.
-Ideal pole work is when the rings come out smoothly with the movement of your wrist.
+Don't grip too tightly, grip only when you put weight on the poles.
+The ideal is ski pole work where the ring moves smoothly forward with the movement of your wrist.

-●What do you think the role of poles is?
+●What do you think is the role of ski poles?

-●Do you have any memories related to poles?
+●Do you have any memories related to ski poles?

-When I preferred to use aluminum poles, I broke them because I was using them too hard while skating.
+When I preferred using aluminum poles, I broke one because I was using too much force when skating.

 Check out the stock work in the video!